shella12/portofolio-ayesha/README.md

-# protofolio
+# portfolio
-> This a protofolio website that inlists all my experiences and education
+> This a portfolio website that inlists all my experiences and education

 ## Built With